 Important notice about international transfers

 We are part of the Aspen Group which has databases in different jurisdictions.
 We may transfer your data to one of the Group’s databases outside your country of domicile.
 These other countries will either have different data protection laws than your country of residence or they will not have data protection laws.
-They may not be deemed by the European Commission as providing adequate protection for Personal Data.
+They may not be deemed by the UK or the European Commission as providing adequate protection for Personal Data.
 Even if the country to which the data is to be transferred does not require us to provide adequate protection for your data, we will nonetheless seek to ensure that data transfers to Aspen Group databases in that country are adequately protected.

 The categories of Personal Data we may collect, the purpose and the lawful basis

 Personal Data collected from you include the following:

 |Contact information, adverse event notification, other data disclosed to us as part of a notification.||Compliance with our legal obligations regarding patient safety, pharmacovigilance, adverse reactions, product complaints||Legal obligation, legitimate interest (processing for the benefit of patient safety).|

 |Contact details (e.g. full name, postal address, e-mail address, employer/company and occupation details, job title, telephone, and fax numbers).||Management and response to your request||Contract performance and legitimate interests – it is important that we can respond to your questions.|

 |Browsing information (IP address, browser information)||Monitoring and producing statistical information regarding the use of our platforms and analysing and improving their functionality.||Legitimate interests – we need to perform this limited routine monitoring to make sure our website work properly, to diagnose any problems with our server and administer our Site|